uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - *required*
 - A detailed, 1-3 sentence accounting of the item, communicating what it is and its contents.
-- This includes small details such as "mountains can be seen in the background", and should include names when known.
 - All descriptions should be in complete sentences, with a single space between sentences.
-Descriptions should be no more than 1-3 sentences.
+Generally, descriptions should be no more than 1-3 sentences.
+- For images:
+    - Includes content details such as "mountains can be seen in the background" and subject names when known.
     - If the item is an image that includes text, ensure the description includes a transcription of the text in context. e.g. `Text on the image reads: ...`
+- For documents, the value may be the abstract for some collections.
 - Please note: description is used as the default "alt" text for images, so should convey the content of the image.
-If a more targeted alt text would function better for that purpose, please use the "image_alt_text" field.
+If a more targeted alt text would function better for that purpose, please use the "image_alt_text" field!
 - Example value: `Students on lawn in front of old Gault Hall, which was torn down in 2003 to make room for the current Living Learning Center.`

 ### subject